 Welcome to the Student Services Campus Safety Page!

-At Florida National University safety is our priority.
-There are several programs that ensure the university community safety.
-Campus Crime reports are located on the FNU website and a paper copy is available in the student services office upon request.
+At Florida National University, safety is our priority.
+Several programs ensure the university community’s safety.
+Campus Crime reports are located on the FNU website, and a paper copy is available in the student services office upon request.

-Family Education Rights and Privacy Act (FERPA) — ensuring that students understand their privacy rights in regards to their educational information.
+Family Education Rights and Privacy Act (FERPA) — ensuring that students understand their privacy rights in regard to their educational information.

 FNU Annual Notification of Rights under FERPA